 - Equipment and/or materials bought through grant funding which are not used in line with the written proposal and/or school division policies may be reassigned.

--Brief Description of the Project including anecdotes and photographs of children (with parental photo releases) participating in this activity
+- Project Summary Section: Brief description of the project and what it accomplished, including anecdotes and photographs of activities and children (with parental photo releases) participating in those activities.

--Attach to the summary, (as a Word, Excel or PDF document) a description of each expense, the amount expended on each item, and the amount and source of any matching funds.
+- Estimated Costs vs. Actual Costs Section: Provide a brief description of each expense, the amount expended on each item, and the amount and source of any matching funds.
 Include sources of other funding (if the project was funded by multiple sources in addition to the Innovation Grant)

 Proposal Selection Criteria: